opitzconsulting/ui-frontend-integration/ng-micro-frontends-1/README.md

 Then you can manually start the module server with the printed commands.

 For frontend development, you can use live server functionalities.
-To do this, avoid starting the modul server by passing the `--development` argument and additional the `--live-server-argument`.
-For the `--live-server-argument`, you have to pass the port of the live server (e.g. 4200).
+To do this, avoid starting the modul server by passing the `--development` argument and additional the `--live-server-port` argument.
+For the `--live-server-port` argument, you have to pass the port of the live server (e.g. 4200).

 ```
 ./start-server.sh --develop product --live-server-port 4200